 Science of Drug Addiction

 The utilization of drugs causes the release of two primary feel-good neurotransmitters: serotonin and dopamine.
 Dopamine ostensibly has the largest effect on the drug user by acting on the reward circuit, or mesolimbic system, of the brain.
 Dopamine is also associated with being the number one factor causing drug addiction, because of its ability to create an intense feeling of euphoria.

 Dopamine acts naturally as a reinforcing agent to certain behaviors that are advantageous, like eating and fornicating.
 However, dopamine also reinforces the bad habit of drug use because of the inherent pleasure associated with it.
 Drug use can cause the brain to release dopamine two to ten-fold greater than what is considered to be reasonable amounts.
 Thus, the utilization of substances is perceived by the brain as highly rewarding, leading to repeated use of the drug.

 Although the prospect of curing addiction may be hopeless at the moment, drug addiction is treatable.
 One of the most fulfilling endeavors to end substance dependence is attending an inpatient drug rehabilitation facility.
 Most drug rehabs get down to business in two phases of treatment: the detoxification (detox) phase and the treatment phase.

 Most programs voice a philosophy of complete abstinence from drugs upon the patient’s release.
-Hence, rehabs will offer a number of group and individual therapy that focus on ways to stay completely drug free.
+Hence, rehabs will offer some group and individual therapy that focus on ways to stay completely drug-free.
 The idea is that enabling further drug use would only subserve the possibility of addiction and health complications in the future.
-Thus, drug rehabilitation programs, along with continued treatment thereafter, is one of the best ways to battle the affliction of drug addiction.
+Thus, drug rehabilitation programs, along with continued treatment after that, is one of the best ways to battle the affliction of drug addiction.